 Theatre Arts majors complete a series of foundational courses and are also able to specialize in performance or technical theatre, or they can choose a general concentration.

-Majors can pursue a concentration by choosing their electives from one of five different areas.
+Majors can pursue a concentration by choosing their electives from one of three different areas.

 This program facilitates the use of many theatrical techniques.
 Students will:

 As students gain trust in themselves, their classmates and the creative process, they develop valuable life skills that can be used in any career or situation.
 Performance majors are encouraged to appreciate the viewpoints of others and to explore how the arts reflect and shape our society.

 Through classes, departmental productions and work at the Performing Arts Center, students will gain valuable experience and the opportunity to participate in many technical aspects of theatre— scenery, costumes, lighting and sound.

 This concentration provides direct, practical experience in a positive and dedicated atmosphere, where students work with highly trained faculty as well as professional designers and touring companies.

 Advanced students also earn significant responsibility in various production areas, including: